Post: Win C-Suite Buy-In for Employee Advocacy: Build a Business Case

 Jeff’s Take

 The single biggest mistake I see HR leaders make when pitching employee advocacy is leading with platform features instead of financial outcomes.
 By the time you are in front of a CFO or COO, they have already mentally categorized your initiative as a marketing expense.
-You need to reframe it as a talent acquisition efficiency play within the first 60 seconds.
-Show them the cost of an unfilled role, show them current time-to-fill, then show them how advocacy compresses that number.
-That is the conversation that gets budget.
+Reframe it as a talent acquisition efficiency play within the first 60 seconds.
+Show them the cost of an unfilled role.
+Show them current time-to-fill.
+Then show them how advocacy compresses that number.
+The conversation changes immediately.

 What ROI metrics should I present to get executive approval?